For the last several years, and to the detriment of my husband, my son and I have hosted a cookie decorating party.

 The Husband says he hates this party and had hoped we had forgotten about it but I think he secretly likes it too.
-We both came from big families with lots of siblings, aunts, uncles and cousins but as families do they move away and have their own families so our family, now, is small in comparison.
-Having a house full of our third grader’s friends makes our family seem much bigger.
-This year baby girl will get to have some friends over as well.
+We both come from big families with lots of siblings, aunts, uncles, and cousins but as families do - they move away and have their own families so our family, now, is small in comparison.
+Having a house full of our kid's friends makes our family seem much bigger.
+This year RD will get to have some friends over as well.
 It will be a big to do.

 Then there was last year's party when my son held a funeral for the elf on the shelf...

 We are in the process of planning this year’s cookie party so I thought I would share a few things I have learned over the years.

 1. Pre-make the cookies (pre-cut is even better)

 I am a great big fan of GFS and especially their gingerbread cookies.
 They are the best I have ever eaten!
 I buy a box of those and a big box of their pre-cut sugar cookies.
 I make them the night before and we are good to go.

 The first few years the kids decorated as I baked and it was messy, fun but messy.
 When you have a room full of strange kids it is best to prebake the cookies then let them frost and decorate the cookies.